diskuv/dk/docs/SPECIFICATION.md

 let () = print_endline "We ran this inside our executable."
 ```

+All scripts in a running build share the same Lua state, and Lua is interpreted serially.
+That means two things:

+- All Lua scripts must be fast.
+The "continuation" mechanism, described in a later subsection, lets scripts give parallelizable work to the build engine through [subshells](#subshells).
+- Lua scripts must be written to minimize use of global variables.
+The reference implementation does not yet enforce the complete removal of global variables but it [will in the future](https://github.com/diskuv/dk/issues/55).

 ### Script Phases

 A Lua script is scanned once but evaluated (ie. interpreted) twice.